Uruguay v Brazil (1950 FIFA World Cup): "Phantom of '50"

 The term "Phantom of '50" was later used to refer to the fear that Brazilians and Brazil national football team feel of the Uruguay national football team due to this loss.
 Each time Brazil and Uruguay play at Maracanã Stadium, the theme resurfaces.

-In 1993, after losing important games, Brazil was struggling to qualify for the 1994 FIFA World Cup.
+In 1993, after losing points in important matches (two draws with Ecuador and Uruguay themselves, and a loss to Bolivia in first round of the qualifiers), Brazil was struggling to qualify for the 1994 FIFA World Cup.
 The final match of the qualifying South American group between Brazil and Uruguay was tense, surrounded by fear, as Brazil needed to win the game to qualify.
-Brazil beat Uruguay by 2–0, with two goals by Romário, who had been ignored in the tournament and was urgently called in to save Brazil.
+Brazil beat and eliminated Uruguay by 2–0, with two goals by Romário at the end of the second half, who had been ignored in the tournament and was urgently called in to save Brazil.

 The theme reappeared in the Brazilian press as Uruguay qualified for the 2014 FIFA World Cup.
 Uruguay often emphasized the theme, giving the team motivation and encouragement in matches against Brazil.
+Ironically, however, Uruguay lost 2–0 and were eliminated by Colombia at the very same Maracanã Stadium in the round of 16 of the tournament.
 When Brazil hosted the 2014 World Cup and again had a hard defeat, this time a 1–7 humiliation in the semi-final with Germany in Belo Horizonte, the game was subsequently known as "Mineirazo", given it took place at the Mineirão stadium and echoed the same sense of defeat as in 1950.
-Tereza Borba, daughter of goalkeeper Moacir Barbosa, who was scapegoated for the defeat for years, said the 2014 loss was enough to redeem her father's legacy, and most of the Brazilian media took the opportunity to contrast the 2014 semi-final as an embarrassment compared to the close defeat in the Maracanazo.
+Tereza Borba, adoptive daughter of goalkeeper Moacir Barbosa, who was scapegoated for the defeat for years, said the 2014 loss was enough to redeem her father's legacy, and most of the Brazilian media took the opportunity to contrast the 2014 semi-final as an embarrassment compared to the close defeat in the Maracanazo.
 Ghiggia himself stated that while both games were traumatic, they could not be compared as the 1950 game had more at stake.

 Ghiggia was the last surviving player from the game; he died on 16 July 2015, exactly 65 years after scoring the decisive goal, at the age of 88.
 Schlee died on 17 November 2018, aged 83.